LNP-BP/LNPBPs/lnpbp-0004.md

 `s = <C_1> <c_1> <C_2> <c_2> .. <C_n> <c_n>`

 where each `<x>` block represents a 256-bit (8-byte) number with highest significant bytes first.
-The string is double hashed with SHA256 tagged-hash function from [bip-schnorr] using tag 'LNPBP-4' and the resulting digest represents the actual commitment message that can be utilized with other protocols, like LNPBP-1.
+The string is double hashed with SHA256 tagged-hash function from [3] using tag 'LNPBP-4' and the resulting digest represents the actual commitment message that can be utilized with other protocols, like LNPBP-1.

 ### Partial-reveal and proof procedure